ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/The_Boobonic/key.md

 ### Faceless man

 `GM note` He is a skeletal mage who's undead skull contains an enchanted device that sets the wearers intelligence to 18.
 It can be seen as a cold blue glow in the left eye socket of his hollow skull and produces a small rhythmic hum.
 He has tendons that creak and crack as he walks.
-The device in his skull was `created by some horny bastard` who had devised this plan to have an undead being be liable for his sexual crimes.
+He is a bondsmage which come from a guild of mages for hire that are gifted but come with extraordinary costs, some costing upwards of a thousand gold a day

 - offices contains 3 potions of greater healing
-- modify memory spell scroll
+- 2x modify memory spell scroll
 - potion of clairvoyance
 - a satchel of a 1230 gold